-Area Interchange
+Area Interchange Control

 Enabling area interchange models the normal operation of the power system in that it adjusts generation to maintain inter-area transfers at a pre-determined level.
-Each area defined in the power system model has one of its generators designated as the area-slack bus.
-Area interchange is implemented by setting an overall interchange with all neighboring areas and the power flow program adjusts the output of the area-slack machines to match that set point.
+Each area defined in the power system network representation has one of its generators designated as the area-slack bus.
+Area interchange is implemented by setting an overall interchange with all neighboring areas and the power flow program adjusts the output of the area-slack bus generation to match that schedule.

-The area-slack bus for the New England Area is generally Canal 2.
+The area-slack bus for the New England Area is generally Canal 2 in Southeast Massachusetts.
 For studies of the area near Canal 2, a remote generator such as Seabrook in New Hampshire or Yarmouth 4 in Maine (also referred to as Wyman 4) is typically chosen as the area-slack bus.

 Annually the Multiregional Modeling Working Group (“MMWG”) establishes the area interchange assumptions for different seasons, load levels, and years.
 These assumptions are included in base cases provided by the ISO.
 Requesting base cases from the ISO, which represent the scenarios that will be studied, ensures that area interchanges external to New England are appropriate.